Patient Rights & Responsibilities at The Queen’s Medical Center

 9. COMMUNICATION SUPPORT:

 The patient has the right to effective communication in the patient’s preferred language, including the use of Text Teletyping equipment (TTY), foreign and sign language interpreters.
-If any form of communication needs to be withheld, including visitors, mail, or telephone calls, the patient or legal representative will be involved in the decision.
+If any form of communication needs to be withheld, including visitors, mail, or telephone calls, the patient or designated representative will be involved in the decision.

 10. VISITATION: